Vheekey/uptime-domain-check/README.md

 # laravel-uptime-infinitypaul
-To check if endpoint or domain is down
+To monitor an endpoint or domain